Knotx/knotx-example-project/README.md

 - `acme-handlebars-ext` - adds custom Handlebars directives
 - `acme-sample-service` - runs the HTTP server on the `3000` port, which mocks real JSON service responses
 - `knotx-databridge` - modules which extends [Knot.x Data Bridge](https://github.com/Knotx/knotx-data-bridge)
-  - `acme-db-datasource-adapter` - Placeholder for data source adapter implementation, and docker image with simple HSQLDB database instance
+  - `acme-db-datasource-adapter` - a sample JDBC Data Source Adapter to demonstrate how to implement and configure custom Data Source Adapters in Data Bridge (contains a docker image with a sample HSQLDB database instance)

 The `acme-stack` module contains all required artifacts to build the example distribution.
 The result of the build process is a ZIP file that you can deploy to the server, extract and run with